 Sitha Sor manages our English Language Program.
-Born in Kaun Khlong Village in 1992, is our newest English teacher, joining our program in October 2017.
-He is a third-year student at the University of Management and Economics in Battambang.
-He also teaches English at Bright Knowledge International School (BKIS) and was a volunteer English teacher for HDLF, an NGO in Battambang.
+Born in Kaun Khlong Village in 1992, Sitha joined our program in October 2017 as a teacher.
+He holds a Bachelor's Degree from the University of Management and Economics in Battambang.
+He previously was a volunteer English teacher for HDLF, an NGO in Battambang.
 At HDLF Sitha was in charge of the computer lab and taught computer skills.
 He is single and currently lives in Kaun Khlong Village.
 In his spare time, Sitha likes to read books, listen to music and play volleyball and football.

 William E. Todd, U.S. Ambassador to Cambodia